TokomNyori/pupu/readme.md

 hey pupu! here's the simple version... read it slowly and you'll get it

-## what this is

-this project is a tiny mysql-backed system for managing hostel data (students, hostels, rooms, payments)... you can run it, see how data is created, and try a few search functions
-we kept things simple so you can focus on understanding the flow... not memorizing fancy stuff

 ## files you'll see

 - `app.py`: the main file you run... connects to mysql and calls the other functions